mahi97/mahi-log/_poems/2025-11-04-my-naive-heart.md

 you see?
 They left you too,
 after all those endless years.

-You see?
-They’re gone.
+You see? she's gone.
-They left you — they really left.
+She left you — she really left.
 You’re left alone,
 with nothing but loneliness
 and a lifetime of memories before you.
-They won’t come back —
+She won’t come back —
 no, not to you again.
-What’s left of them now
+What’s left of her now
 but a framed photo staring back at you?

 Oh my heart, my foolish heart,